PolLizaran/Unconstrained-Optimization-Algorithms/README.md

 Some of the algorithms uploaded use First Derivative Methods and others use Second Derivative Methods.

+All the Algorithms can be called throughout 'uo_solve.m'.

 ## Algorithms:

 - Gradient Method (GM)